 Thank you and the Department of Conservation and Recreation (DCR) for announcing the Community Flood Preparedness Fund (CFPF) round 4 grant manual offering grants and loans to support flood prevention and protection studies, planning, training, and implementation projects.
-The CFPF advances community-scale mitigation activities and nature-based solutions with a special focus on benefitting low-income communities.

-As the Chair of the Tazewell County Board of Supervisors, I confirm that our Board supports these projects and the funding requested to increase flood protection across the County.
-In Tazewell County, local government entities, community-based organizations, and residents have become an engaged consortia fluent in flood safety.
-The County led research, engagement activities, and planning to develop the recently completed Tazewell County Flood Resilience Plan - a project funded by the CFPF.
+Tazewell County led research, engagement activities, and planning to develop the recently completed Tazewell County Flood Resilience Plan - a project funded by the CFPF.
 We appreciate the funding to prepare the plan and are now interested in funding to take action!

-I understand Tazewell County is applying for grant funding for several projects:
+Tazewell County is applying for grants for several regional projects: